gwijthoff/wythoff.net/teaching.md

 Spring 2014 • undergrad seminar • Columbia

 > An advanced undergraduate seminar on the history of reading practices.
-With today's dramatic movement of readers from page to screen, do we accept that a change in format can affect the ways we read?
+With today's movement of readers from page to screen, do we accept that a change in format can affect the ways we read?
 How do technologies of literacy – scrolling, bookmarking, page, index, tab, bookshelf – become metaphors in the digital age?
 Seminar coupled with a lab component for experiments in digital textuality.